 2014-15: Ruhwedel appeared in two games with Buffalo in March — playing the bulk of the year with the AHL’s Rochester Americans.
 He had 1 assist and was +2 with no penalties, averaging 12:46 minutes of ice time with the Sabres.
 Ruhwedel was the leading scorer amongst defensemen for Rochester in his second season with the Amerks.

-Ruhwedel is an offensive defenseman with some upside.
-He is a strong skater, both with and without the puck and despite his limited physical stature plays a hard scrabble style.
+Ruhwedel is a very strong two-way player with some offensive upside.
+He is a strong skater, both with and without the puck and despite his limited physical stature is not afraid to engage physically.
 Ruhwedel has good hockey sense and has the ability to tiptoe around the offensive blueline to keep pucks in the zone.
+Due to his conservative nature and all-round skill set, Ruhwedel tops out as a second or third-pairing defenseman.